twinkle-toes-happy-feet-bubbles/studio/docs/cloudflare-deploy.md

 2. **Connect Cloudflare Pages** – in the dashboard choose **Create a project → Connect to Git** and pick your repo/branch (`main`).
 3. **Build settings**:
    - Framework preset: **None** (we let OpenNext craft the worker and assets).
-   - Build command: `npm run cf:deploy` (runs the OpenNext build and deploys via Wrangler in one shot).
+   - Build command: `npm run cf-deploy` (runs the OpenNext build and deploys via Wrangler in one shot).
    - Deploy command: leave blank/disabled—the deploy happens inside the build command.
    - Build output directory: leave empty; Wrangler uploads directly from `.open-next`.
 4. **Environment variables** – set `NVIDIA_API_KEY` (and optional `TAVILY_API_KEY`) before the first build so the app can reach NVIDIA during SSR.
 5. **Kick off the build** – hit save.
 Cloudflare compiles the project and deploys a production site.
 Every subsequent push repeats the flow; PRs get preview URLs automatically.

-> `npm run cf:deploy` invokes `open-next build` under the hood.
-If you need to inspect the bundle separately, run `npm run cf:prepare` locally to populate `.open-next`.
+> `npm run cf-deploy` invokes `open-next build` under the hood.
+If you need to inspect the bundle separately, run `npm run cf-build` locally to populate `.open-next`.

 ## 4. Option B – Manual Deploy with Wrangler